 Figure 3: The relative change in mortality rates by sex and age band for England and Wales, 2014-15 (visualised using cartograms)

-Figures 2 and 3 present maps of the relative change stratified by age band and sex.
-Whilst not all Local Authorities have experienced increasing mortality rates the majority have in at least one of the maps.
-What is evident is that there is no clear geography in each of our maps; all types of Local Authorities appear to experiencing this phenomenon.
-The lack of any geography was supported by the Moran’s I values presented in Table 1 which each demonstrate little evidence of spatial autocorrelation.
-The sporadic nature of the results can also been seen by exploring the correlation between male and female values by age band (Table 2) and the correlation between age bands within sex (Table 3).
-Our results show weak to no correlation across our measures.
+Figures 2 and 3 present standard equal area projection choropleth and cartogram (equal population) choropleth maps, respectively, all of the relative change stratified by age band and sex – all showing where the rises in deaths were greatest for each elderly age and sex group.
+Whilst not all Local Authorities have experienced increasing mortality rates, most have in at least one of the maps shown in these two figures.
+There is no spatial patterning to the rises; all types of Local Authorities appear to experiencing this phenomenon.
+The lack of any spatial patterning was supported by the Moran’s I values, presented in Table 1, demonstrating little evidence of spatial autocorrelation, as well as by exploring the correlation between male and female values by age band (Table 2) and the correlation between age bands within sex (Table 3).
+Our results show weak to no correlation across our measures, and so no obvious geographical explanation for these rises.
+This is in great contrast, say, to the rises observed in the late 1960s in England and Wales, which was caused by an influenza epidemic, and spatially patterned accordingly (Hunter and Young, 1971).

 Table 1: Moran’s I values for each age and sex group rate ratio.